limyiwoeh/Gait-Analysis/README.md

 This repository contains MATLAB code, data, and documentation for a gait analysis project.
 The goal is to estimate and analyze gait parameters from recorded motion data.

 ## 📂 Project Structure
-├── ECE2111 Final Project.pdf # Final project report and documentation
+├── Gait Analysis Report.pdf # Project report and documentation

 ├── estimateGait.m # Main MATLAB function for gait estimation